daysond/node-docker/README.md

 ## NOTE: for Apple Chips:

-If you get error message: image with reference [username]/[repo] was found but does not match the specified platform: wanted linux/amd64, actual: linux/arm64/v8, do the following
+If you get error message: ***image with reference [username]/[repo] was found but does not match the specified platform: wanted linux/amd64, actual: linux/arm64/v8***, do the following

 1. Push